mbinnun/MBXUB/README.md

 (The DEV version has been uploaded to Google Drive and not to GitHub because of its large size - about 3.8G)

 <b>MBXUB SERVER</b><br>
 Intended for running a web server.
 Preinstalled server software: Apache2, Mysql 5.7, phpMyAdmin, WebMin, Postfix, Dovecot, Roundcube, Node.js with npm and yarn, MongoDB and Django.
-The server can be remote controlled by SSH or Webmin.<br>
+The server can be remote controlled by an SSH connection or by Webmin (using the browser).<br>
 Download link: https://github.com/mbinnun/MBXUB/releases/download/V1.0/mbxub-server-en-v1.0.iso

 # Known Issues